 Matthieu David: In the French restaurant businesses in China, Italian food is very associated to pizza and pasta.
 You have a strong identity with Japanese food and sushi.
 But the difficulty of French food is that there is no strong identity through a dish.
 How did you market your restaurants online where you need to build a brand identity in China as a French restaurant?
 How did you make it noticeable?

 Matthieu David: Now let’s switch to the wine industry.
 Paradox Asia focuses on selling to supermarkets, hypermarkets like Carrefour.
 Precisely, those FMCG retailers in China are not doing very well now.
-They are challenged by Alibaba and Hema.
+Alibaba and Hema challenge them.
 You have seen the challenges facing those very massive FMCG retailers in China with a big space like Carrefour after the raise of e-commerce platforms.
 What did you see happening in the industry?

 Charles Carrard: It was a very tough time, because for more than 10 years, all the FMCG retailers in China, including super and hyper markets, were growing in a really fast pace of double digits.
 Everybody wanted more wine, so you had to shelf with no strategy.
 Carrefour, for example, wanted more wine than Auchan, so it was a run for the more the better.
 About two years ago in 2017, exactly when Ele.me Meituan, Alibaba and everybody arrived in the digital industry, these big FMCG retailers in China didn’t see it coming.
 They didn’t have powerful digital O2O strategy in China to keep their customers.
 They didn’t realize that Chinese consumers had another real-off experience with purchasing everyday products from FMCG retailers in China.
 For two years, it has been very tough, but not only for wine.
 For wine, we had a different O2O strategy in China, because we had to sell in what FMCG retailers in China used to purchase from me.
 The sales and sell-out were not declining, but the sell-in was, because for the past 10 years, every FMCG retailer in China in China had too many inventories.
 When you don’t make money, as a FMCG retailer in China, you would stop making orders.
 That’s one of the reasons why a lot of the people stopped working with FMCG retailers in China, because they didn’t have wine on shelves anymore for their staff to sell.
 But Paradox Asia was focusing only on the FMCG retailers in China.
 We were and still are the number one in China for retail.
 They still had a lot of wine on shelves and were able to have staff selling wine.
 So, it has been a very tough time for one and a half year, losing a lot of money, because you don’t get orders, but still need to pay for staff, promotion, and the commissions.
 So, you needed a lot of cash flow.
 That’s why, for companies like Paradox, it was very hard, but now every FMCG retailer in China has such bottom down.
 It took Carrefour, Auchan, Wal-Mart, all of these worldwide companies and clever people about one and a half year to adapt to this new market, what we call O2O, Offline to Online or Online to Offline.
 Now, they all have partnered with Alibaba or Tencent.
 Carrefour and Wal-Mart is with Tencent, while JD and Auchan is with Alibaba.